Washiki/myElves/README.md

 ---
 ## Foxy

-Script for Powershell on windows based systems.
-Toggles your proxy.
+Script for Powershell on windows based systems. <br /> Toggles your proxy.

 Opens the proxy login on your browser (im sorry, i still use chrome)